mariogc55/mp3_Android_apk/README.md

 ##### for now, only the MainActivity.kt will be in this repository, The apk wont be avariable for now.

 ### //--WORK IN PROGRESS--//

+##### i have been testing the apk for a while, and still thiking how to make the cassette selection menu right.

 #### Working on:
 - thinking on how to put the .mp3 image in the cassette
 - thinking in new oficial name (WaveTape / RetroPlayer / TapeWave / Tape Player / Groover / HeatLine / HeatWave-Player)-(Original name: Retrowave Player)